MicrosoftDocs/cpp-docs/docs/mfc/reference/cbasetransition-class.md

 ### Remarks

 This method can be used to access a keyframe object that was previously set by SetKeyframes.
-It's called by top level code when transitions are being added to storyboard.
+It's called by top-level code when transitions are being added to storyboard.

 ##  <a name="getrelatedvariable"></a>  CBaseTransition::GetRelatedVariable